borball/ocp-cluster-scaling/README.md

 - Install MCE Operator and create MCE hub instance
 - Import the target cluster into the MCE hub
 - Add worker with MCE
-- Add master with MCE and replace a broken one
+- Add master with MCE and replace a broken(or healthy) one

 ### Storage